-22MC006 MOBILE ROBOTICS
+22MC006 MOBILE ROBOTICS 3003

-- To recall the introduction to of Mobile Robotics with case studies. - To study the forward and inverse kinematics of wheeled robot with Manoeuvrability - To illustrate gaussian filters, Particle filter with Velocity, odometry model of mobile robot. - To study the localization and Mapping behaviour of Mobile Robot - To plan and control the path of mobile robot using path planning algorithm.
+- To apply the forward and inverse kinematics of wheeled robot with Manoeuvrability - To understand and demonstrate gaussian filters, Particle filter with Velocity, odometry model of mobile robot. - To plan and control the path of mobile robot using path planning algorithm.